Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

 Headers

-Protocol messages contain headers as JSON object with arbitrary content.
-The keys of the JSON object are the header names; the values are the header values.
+Protocol messages carry headers as a JSON object.
+The keys are header names and the values are header values.

 content-type |